 LAN is short for Local Area Network.
 This is considered your internal network.
-These are the IP settings of the LAN interface for the DAP-2553.
+These are the IP settings of the LAN interface for the DAP-2310.
 These settings may be referred to as private settings.
 You may change the LAN IP address if needed.
 The LAN IP address is private to your internal network and cannot be seen on the Internet.

-Get IP From: Static IP (Manual) is chosen here.
-Choose this option if you do not have a DHCP server in your network, or if you wish to assign a static IP address to the DAP-2553.
+Get IP From: | Static IP (Manual) is chosen here.
+Choose this option if you do not have a DHCP server in your network, or if you wish to assign a static IP address to the DAP-2310.
 When Dynamic IP (DHCP) is selected, the other fields here will be grayed out.
-Please allow about 2 minutes for the DHCP client to be functional once this selection is made.
+Please allow about two minutes for the DHCP client to be functional once this selection is made.

 IP Address: The default IP address is 192.168.0.50.
 Assign a static IP address that is within the IP address range of your network.

 Subnet Mask: Enter the subnet mask.
 All devices in the network must share the same subnet mask.

+Gateway:

-Default Gateway: Enter the IP address of the gateway in your network.
+Default Enter the IP address of the gateway in your network.
 If there is a gateway in your network, please enter an IP address within the range of your network.

-Home > Advanced Settings > Performance
+Advanced Settings Performance

+Wireless

-Wireless: Use the pull-down menu to turn the wireless function On or Off.
+Use the drop-down menu to turn the wireless function On or Off.

+Wireless Mode:

-Wireless Mode: The different combination of clients that can be supported include Mixed 802.11n, 802.11g and 802.11b and Mixed 802.11g and 802.11b in the 2.4 GHz band and Mixed 802.11n, 802.11a and 802.11a only in 5 GHz band.
-Please note that when backwards compatibility is enabled for legacy (802.11a/g/b) clients, degradation of 802.11n (draft) wireless performance is expected.
+The different combination of clients that can be supported include Mixed 802.11n, 802.11g and 802.11b, Mixed 802.11g and 802.11b and 802.11n Only.
+Please note that when backwards compatibility is enabled for legacy (802.11g/b) clients, degradation of 802.11n wireless performance is expected.